 When it comes to packing, space in our backpacks is at a premium.
-Therefore it's no wonder we're always on the hunt for the best travel essentials.
+Therefore, we're always searching for the best travel essentials.

-I managed to make it to my hostel, but it would have been a hell of a lot quicker if I had my usual gadgets to lead me there.
+I managed to make it to my hostel, but it would have been much quicker if I had my usual gadgets to lead me there.

-It's these moments which spurred this piece.
+It's these moments that spurred this piece.
 Here are the travel essentials I use to make my trips as stress-free as possible.

 Essential Travel Accessories